Dress Code for Ujjain Mahakal Temple: What to Wear and Avoid?

 Where to Buy or Rent Temple-Appropriate Attire Near Mahakal Temple?

-If you are not wearing traditional clothes for your Mahakal Temple visit, don’t worry.
-Many shops near the temple sell clothes for temple visits.
 You can easily find cotton dhotis, sarees, angavastram (shoulder cloth), and simple kurtas.
 Prices usually start from ₹150 to ₹500, depending on the fabric and quality.

 Some retailers also rent plain white dhotis to men, for example, if you attend the Bhasma Aarti early in the morning.
-Some retailers will rent these dhotis to you for ₹30–₹50, which is accepted per the Temple guidelines.

 Similarly, some shops offer ready-made pooja kits, including dhoti, angavastram, and rudraksha mala.